Grade Forgiveness Policy

 To be eligible to petition for grade point average forgiveness, a student must:

 1. Show a positive change in academic accomplishment upon returning to school after an absence from academic pursuits; OR succeed in a second program of study after having failed courses in a first program of study.

 2. Earn a minimum of 12 semester hours of C or better in courses numbered 100 level or above after the term when the F grade(s) occurred.
 The 12 semester hours may be earned from Harper College or another accredited college or university.

 Procedures for Student to Follow

 Step 1.
-Meet with a counselor to discuss eligibility to petition and benefits of forgiveness policy.
+Meet with a academic advisor to discuss eligibility to petition and benefits of forgiveness policy.
 If you are eligible to petition and can benefit, proceed to step two.
 If not, discontinue process.

 Step 2.
 Student completes the Petition for Grade Forgiveness form below.
 Submit one form per class.
 The form is submitted to the Registrar's Office.